Search This Blog

 Flowers are monoecious.
 Males overwintering as catkins elongating into 4-6" long inflorescences, generally from lateral branches.
 Females small, 1/4" long, with a reddish tinge.

 Fruit is a cluster of nuts resembling a cone.
 Smaller than the other alder found here, only 1/2 -3/4" long.
+One of my favorite tree disease is Alder tongue gall.

 Bark is smooth gray with interesting branch collars.